Lace Bugs: What Are They And How To Get Rid Of Them

 #1 – Attract Natural Predators!

-You don’t really need to completely eradicate lace bugs to keep the damage under control.
+You don’t really need to eradicate lace bugs to keep the damage under control completely.

 Cultivating a good population of desirable fauna in your garden will help.
 Lace bugs have a number of natural enemies, including:

-Here’s a more detailed look at how these insects help gardeners combat lace bug infestation.
+Here’s a more detailed look at how these natural predators and parasites help gardeners combat lace bug infestation.

-Ladybug species actually feed on lace bugs as well as other insects that destroy plants.
+Ladybug species feed on lace bugs and other insects that destroy plants.

 Pirate Bugs, another natural enemy of lace bugs measuring about 1/5 inch in length, love feeding on other insects and the eggs of their prey and are probably the most beneficial insects for controlling lace bug infestation.

-They use their beak or proboscis for piercing the bodies of their victims and sucking out their fluids causing death.
+They use their beak or proboscis to pierce the bodies of their victims and suck out their fluids, causing death.

 Although very beneficial for controlling lace bug infestation, be careful when using them since ornamental plants, shrubs, corn, small grains, and growing tomato plants attract them.

-They can feed on the juices and pollen of the plants that they favor in your garden.
+They can feed on the juices and pollen of the susceptible plants they favor in your garden.
 Luckily, this only happens when prey is unavailable.

 Predatory Mites love consuming harmful plant-eating insects such as lace bugs.